infinitest/infinitest.github.com/_posts/2013-04-18-user_guide.markdown

 ## Setting JVM Options

 If you need to set custom JVM options (such as memory settings, system properties, java language assertions, etc...) when running tests, you can configure them by creating a simple text file in the working directory of your project named `infinitest.args` that contains one VM argument per line to be included whenever Infinitest runs tests.
+By default, Infinitest sets a maximum heap size of 256mb.
+You can override that by setting e.g. ``-mx512m`` (for twice the heap space).
 Just as with the filter file, this can be checked into source control, or generated as part of an automated build.

 ## Pro Tips